Skip to content

 Why Newborns Need the Strictest PFAS Standard

-Newborns are the most exposed group for any waterborne chemical, and PFAS is a stark example.
-PFOA and PFOS are barely metabolized at any age; the body clears them only through slow renal elimination, and an infant's immature kidneys make that process even slower.
-So these compounds linger and bioaccumulate rather than being broken down.
-Combine that with a water intake near 150 mL per kilogram of body weight daily, and formula reconstituted with contaminated water delivers a high relative dose to a body that holds onto it.
+Newborns are the most exposed group for any waterborne chemical, and PFAS makes the point starkly.
+The body barely breaks these compounds down at any age.
+It gets rid of them slowly, through the kidneys, and an infant's kidneys are still immature, which makes that slow process slower.
+So PFAS builds up instead of clearing out.
+Now add a water intake near 150 mL per kilogram of body weight daily.
+Formula mixed with contaminated water delivers a large relative dose to a body designed to hold onto it.

 The stakes are specific.
 Elevated early-life PFAS exposure is linked to a weaker antibody response to routine childhood vaccinations (Grandjean et al., JAMA, 2012) and to altered immune and metabolic development.
 Because formula-fed infants get nearly all their fluid from reconstituted water, the water source is the single biggest lever a parent controls.
 That is why we treat the newborn safe level as "target zero" rather than borrowing an adult number.